eginwong/uNav/README.md

 # uNav

+###January 29, 2016
+Need to figured out a way to store all the image (in an array?) and swap simultaneously when user reach a certain location (stairs) to go to the next floor.

 ###January 25, 2016

 Killed the demo today for PUM 1 with medium fidelity.
 Got to crank it and figure out how to do A* and how to store the nodes based on those libraries.